Migrating data from on-premises data warehouse to Amazon Redshift with AWS Schema Conversion Tool

 AWS SCT uses a data extraction agent to migrate data to Amazon Redshift.
 The .zip file that you downloaded to install AWS SCT, includes the extraction agent installer file.
 You can install the data extraction agent in Windows, Red Hat Enterprise Linux, or Ubuntu.
 For more information, see Installing extraction agents.

 To configure your data extraction agent, enter your source and target database engines.
 Also, make sure that you downloaded JDBC drivers for your source and target databases on the computer where you run your data extraction agent.
 Data extraction agents use these drivers to connect to your source and target databases.
-For more information, see Downloading the required database drivers.
+For more information, see Installing JDBC drivers for AWS Schema Conversion Tool.

 Step 5: Configure AWS SCT to access the Amazon S3 bucket